bas-ansible-roles-collection/oracle-jdk7/CHANAGELOG.md

 ### Fixed

 * Inaccurate comments in task files, this role is for Java 7 not 8
+* `wget` dependency is now checked for an installed if necessary as it is missing on some CentOS environments [BARC-124]

 ## 0.1.0 - 13/04/2016

 ### Added